-The Spinoza Prize was introduced by the Netherlands Organisation for Scientific Research, a national organization that funds and stimulates academic research in the Netherlands.
+The Spinoza Prize was introduced in 1995 by the Netherlands Organisation for Scientific Research, a national organization that funds and stimulates academic research in the Netherlands.
 As such, it invests hundreds of millions of euros in academic research each year in the form of indirect government funding.
 With the Spinoza Prize, NWO aims to increase the visibility of excellent academics.

 A maximum of four prizes are awarded annually.
 The winning academics receive EUR 2.5 million for research, and are given complete freedom to choose their research subject and involve other, mostly young, researchers.
 Thus, the prize is part recognition for accomplished researchers and part stimulus to conduct further research.